SEP007/resources/system-proposals.md

 ## ScumIt ([on GitHub](https://github.com/ti-dev/Scrum-it))

 ScrumIt is a digitial Scrum board that supports Scrum teams in managing projects, team members, sprints, userstories, tasks and the burn down chart.
 It is said to use modern and multi-touch (whatever that means) technologies such as HTML5 / CSS3, jQuery and jQuery Mobile and the backend system with Java EE, Tomcat, MySQL, Hibernate, Envers.
 I (Dani) have only experience with Java EE and Hibernate.

-Points that speak for this system proposal:
+**Points that speak for this system proposal**

-- we could benefit from the knowledge we have been building since the Agile Software Development course
+* we could benefit from the knowledge we have been building since the Agile Software Development course
-- use the system for our own organziation or the organization of further projects
+* use the system for our own organziation or the organization of further projects
-- and get to know a lot of technologies at once
+* and get to know a lot of technologies at once

 **Possible additions and changes**